Startup Funding 101: investment rounds and sources

-These two elements become your main instrument for future investments and the expenses can be covered from your own pocket or from the pocket of your friends or family (providing the rates are interesting).
+These two elements become your main instruments for future investments and the expenses can be covered from your own pocket.
 The advantage of bootstrapping is that you get tied to the business investing your own money which is appreciated by investors in later stages.
 However, this is not an option for those startups that need money from day one or large businesses.

-Internet capabilities are unlimited: a new popular way of raising money becomes crowdfunding as it doesn’t need much to be invested.
-Opposite to a traditional business route here people “pre-order” your product before you even started building it and then you use the raised money for the actual product development.
+Internet capabilities are unlimited.
+Crowdfunding has become a popular way of raising money as it doesn’t need much to get going.
+The opposite of a traditional business route, here people “pre-order” your product before you even started building it.
+You then use the money raised for the actual product development.

-Small amounts invested by a number of people on Kickstarter or Indiegogo can make a good starting point for your startup: you only need to hand over a business plan, prototype, or a video where you describe your goals, timelines, milestones, and ways of delivery to convince people that you are serious.
+Small investments from a number of people on Kickstarter or Indiegogo can make a good starting point for your startup.
+All you need is to introduce a business plan, a prototype, or a video where you describe your goals, timelines, and milestones to convince people.
 There is always a risk of your idea being stolen and the competition is quite strong, but this is still a great way to generate interest in your product.